-Our Los Angeles criminal defense law often receives questions about the validity and function of these types of warrants.
-Thus, it's useful to provide a review of the function and purpose of each type as it relates to criminal defense.
+Our Los Angeles criminal defense law firm frequently handles queries about the validity and function of arrest and search warrants.
+We find it beneficial to offer a comprehensive review of each type's function and purpose in the context of criminal defense.

-An arrest warrant is an authorized document from a judge that allows law enforcement to arrest someone based on probable cause they committed a crime.
-Clearly, if law enforcement observed someone committing a crime – this would establish probable cause for an arrest – making a formal written request for a warrant unnecessary.
+An arrest warrant is an authorized document from a judge that allows law enforcement to arrest someone based on probable cause that they committed a crime.
+Clearly, if law enforcement observed someone committing a crime, this would establish probable cause for an arrest, making a formal written request for a warrant unnecessary.

 Arrest warrants are used in situations where a crime was not committed in the presence of law enforcement – such as in most cases where a crime was reported after the fact.

-To give readers a better understanding on the difference between an arrest warrant and a search warrant, our Los Angeles criminal defense attorneys are providing an overview below;
+To give readers a better understanding of the difference between an arrest warrant and a search warrant, our Los Angeles criminal defense attorneys are providing an overview below;

 Arrest Warrants in California

-Arrest warrants have to be judicially authorized – meaning a law enforcement officer with information about an alleged crime will present the evidence to a judge in order to establish probable cause.
+Arrest warrants have to be judicially authorized, meaning a law enforcement officer with information about an alleged crime will present the evidence to a judge to establish probable cause.

-It will come in the form of a sworn declaration from the officer which details their suspicion that you have committed a crime.
-If the judge determines probable cause was established, they will sign the arrest warrant that includes your name, type of crime, county of issuance, and the name of the judge.
+It takes the form of a sworn declaration from the officer, outlining their suspicion that you have committed a crime.
+If the judge finds that probable cause has been established, they will sign the arrest warrant, which includes your name, the type of crime, the county of issuance, and the judge's name.

-It's a myth police can't enter your home with only an arrest warrant.
+It's a myth that police can't enter your home without an arrest warrant.
 If law enforcement has lawfully obtained an arrest warrant, they can legally enter your home if they have a reasonable belief you are inside.

-They are even allowed use force to enter your home – but if you are a guest in another home – they aren't legally allowed to execute the arrest warrant.
+They are even allowed to use force to enter your home, but if you are a guest in another home, they aren't legally allowed to execute the arrest warrant.
 In this situation, they would be required to obtain a search warrant.

 Grand Jury Indictment